kunai-project/kunai-doc/docs/advanced/rule_configuration.md

     # MITRE ATT&CK ids
     attack: [ T1036 ]
     # authors of the rule
-    authors: [ 0xrawsec ]
+    authors: [ qjerome ]
     # comments about the rule
     comments:
         - tries to catch binaries masquerading kernel threads
 # acts as a pre-filter to speed up engine
 match-on:
     events:
-        # we match on kunai execve and execve_script event ids
+        # we match on kunai execve and execve_script events
-        kunai: [1, 2]
+        kunai: [execve, execve_script]
 matches:
     # 0x200000 is the flag for KTHREAD
     $task_is_kthread: .info.task.flags &= '0x200000'
     # common kthread names
     $kthread_names: .info.task.name ~= '^(kworker)'
-# if task is NOT a KTHREAD but we have a name that looks like one
+# if task is NOT a KTHREAD but we have a name that
+# looks like one we want the rule to kick-in
 condition: not $task_is_kthread and $kthread_names
 # severity is bounded to 10 so it is the maximum score
 severity: 10